 A new tool, Systems Approach for Better Education Results (SABER)-Teachers, fills this gap by collecting, analyzing, synthesizing, and disseminating comprehensive information on teacher policies in primary and secondary education across a range of different education systems.
-In this report, we discuss how SABER-Teachers has been applied in Anambra, Nigeria.
+In this report, we discuss the findings from the application of SABER-Teachers in Ekiti, Nigeria.
 Our goal is to enable policymakers to learn about how other countries address the same policy challenges related to teacher management and thus how to make well-informed policy choices that will lead to improved learning outcomes.
 2